triviality-js/triviality/README.md

 ```

-Build the container with missing 'LogFeature' dependency:
+Build the service container with missing 'LogFeature' dependency:

 ```typescript